 Not that I have already obtained it [salvation] or have already become perfect, but I press on so that I may lay hold of that for which also I was laid hold of by Christ Jesus.
 Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus. – Philippians 3:12-14

-In the next section of this book, we therefore take a much deeper look at the Christian life, the “Way” of a Christian, so you don’t come up short of your goal, which is eternal life with God and His Christ in heaven!
+In the next section of this book, we therefore take a much deeper look at the Christian life, the “Way of a Christian,” so you don’t come up short of your ultimate goal – which is eternal life with God and His Christ in heaven.
 Our citizenship is not here on Earth, it is in heaven.
-You MUST now press on towards your eternal goal, where you true citizenship awaits you!
+You must press on towards your ultimate goal of eternal life!

 Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you, who are protected by the power of God through faith for a salvation ready to be revealed in the last time.
 In this you greatly rejoice, even though now for a little while, if necessary, you have been distressed by various trials, so that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ; and though you have not seen Him, you love Him, and though you do not see Him now, but believe in Him, you greatly rejoice with joy inexpressible and full of glory, obtaining as the outcome of your faith the salvation of your souls. – 1 Peter 1:3-9